westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 ### Zone Types

-The ZAC and ZBC standards allow for two different [zone types](zoned-storage.md#zone-types) to be used with the host-managed and host- aware models.
+The ZAC and ZBC standards allow for two different [zone types](/docs/introduction/zoned-storage#zone-types) to be used with the host-managed and host-aware models.

 * **Conventional zones** are optional with the host-managed and host-aware SMR disks.
 If present, they typically occupy a very small percentage of the